rohitashwin/mnist/README.md

 ### Disadvantages
 - The model is a bit overfit and produces wrong results about 5% of the time

+### How to run?
+- The only requirement is that I need to be running the server

 ### Screenshots

 <img width="909" alt="SSH" src="https://user-images.githubusercontent.com/119449399/210156381-ac0fd37d-78bd-4bf6-978d-6f6e8bda8545.png">